Club Rules - 2020

 Court Hours: Dawn to Dusk (April thru October)

 - Only Members and their guests may play on the courts.
-Guest fees should be paid to the VFMRC Treasurer, PO Box 114, Valley Forge, PA 19481-0114 ((or directly to Barbara Heck).
+Guest fees should be paid to the VFMRC Treasurer, PO Box 114, Valley Forge, PA 19481-0114 or online from the reservation screen using a Credit card.
 Guest fees are $8/person/day; limit 5 visits for the same person.

 - Proper tennis attire must be worn at all times; Shorts, Squirts, Shirts and Tennis Shoes.